topcoder-platform/topcoder-x-ui/TopcoderXDeploy.md

 Once you have registered your account, go into `Project Management` and add a new project for either a Gitlab or Github project you have access to.
 Gitlab is likely easier for testing - you can create a free test project under your own account.

-Use Topcoder Direct ID `7377` since this has a valid billing account in the dev environment.
+Use Topcoder Connect ID `16665` since this has a valid billing account in the dev environment.

 Once it's been added, click `Manage` for the project in the list on `Project Management` and click `Add Webhooks`.
 Once the webhook has been added, you should be able to see it in the Gitlab project under `Settings` --> `Integrations` --> `Webhooks`